BaroqueViola/2190103-Project/README.md

 # Tax Helper
 This program helps you calculate your Thai personal income tax.
+To do:
+- Update Tax Helper Structure + maybe code comments
+- Class diagram (can use draw.io or similar)
+- Slides

 ## Links
 Code is found in this GitHub repository.